UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Methodology

 \subsection{Unified Data Representation}

 We model PDEs that follow the general form:

 where $ \bx \in \Omega \subset \R^d$ is the spatial variable, $\bu: [0, T] \times \Omega \to \R^{d_u}$ is a time-varying function defined over the domain $\Omega$ for finite time $T$.
-Here, $L$ is a (possibly non-linear) operator which acts on $\bu$ and multiple partial derivatives of $\bu$ w.r.t the spatial variable $\bx$. $\bu_0(\bx): \Omega \to \R^{d_u}$ denotes the initial condition of the PDE, and the operator $B$ defines the boundary condition where $\bm{y} \in \partial \Omega$ is a point on the boundary of the domain.
-PDE families in this form include Navier-Stokes equations, Reaction-Diffusion equations, Burgers equations, and many others that are used to describe phenomena like fluid dynamics and heat flow over time.
-They also constitute most PDE benchmarks considered in machine learning~\citep{takamoto2022pdebench,nasbench360}.
+Here, $L$ is a (possibly non-linear) operator which acts on $\bu$ and multiple partial derivatives of $\bu$ w.r.t the spatial variable $\bx$. $\bu_0(\bx): \Omega \to \R^{d_u}$ denotes PDE's initial condition, and the operator $B$ defines the boundary condition where $\bm{y} \in \partial \Omega$ is a point on domain's boundary, and $h: \partial\Omega \to \R^{d_u}$ defines the given function over the boundary\footnote{Unless stated otherwise, we assume that the value of the function is $0$ at the boundary, i.e, $h(y) = 0$ for all $y \in \partial \Omega$.}.
+PDE families in this form include Navier-Stokes equations, Reaction-Diffusion equations, Burgers equations, and many others that describe phenomena like fluid dynamics and heat flow over time.
+They also constitute most PDE benchmarks in the field of machine learning~\citep{takamoto2022pdebench,nasbench360,Roberts2021AutoMLDD}.